 Where to stay in Paros without a car?

-Parikia is the best area to stay in Paros without a car because it is the transport hub of the island.
-It offers easy walk to restaurants, shops, and beaches.
+Parikia and Naoussa are the best places to stay in Paros without a car because they are the island’s transport hub.
+Their locations offer easy walk to restaurants, shops, and beaches.
+They are also well-connected to bus, so you can easily make day trips to nearby beaches and towns.

 See More About Greece: